 Ready

 Modal

 Modals display required decisions, critical information or important tasks.
-Modals allow users to view and interact with Basis content without navigating away from the page below the Modal.
+Modals allow users to view and interact with content without navigating away from the page below the Modal.

+Ready